hydrologie/xhydro/docs/installation.rst

 Installation
 ============

-We strongly recommend installing `xhydro` in an Anaconda Python environment.
+We strongly recommend installing `xHydro` in an Anaconda Python environment.
 Furthermore, due to the complexity of some packages, the default dependency solver can take a long time to resolve the environment.
 If `mamba` is not already your default solver, consider running the following commands in order to speed up the process:

     .. code-block:: console